'The business, more or less, went to barely a heart beat' — Local travel advisor looks toward improved travel industry in 2021

-MASSAC COUNTY, IL — Easter weekend is here, and some people may be getting on the road or catching a flight to visit family.
-New guidance from the Centers for Disease Control and Prevention says people who are fully vaccinated against COVID-19 do not need to be tested for the novel coronavirus or quarantine in order to travel within the country.
+MASSAC COUNTY, IL — New guidance from the Centers for Disease Control and Prevention says people who are fully vaccinated against COVID-19 do not need to be tested for the novel coronavirus or quarantine in order to travel within the country.
 The federal public health agency is still advising against traveling, unless it's essential.

 Terry Reeves, a vacation travel advisor with Cruise Planners, says 2020 was an extremely difficult year for his industry.